a walking tour by Carol Mendel

 amusement center.
 Walk out to the wide sand beach bordering the Pacific Ocean.

 Skaters on Ocean Front Walk

 To the south you can see the 2000-foot Ocean Beach Fishing Pier.
 To the north you can see the shoreline of La Jolla.
 Walk toward La Jolla, either along the beach or along the concrete walkway, Ocean Front Walk.
-Cottages, apartments, and condominiums face the ocean.
-Again, you'll notice that a large percentage are vacation rentals.
+Apartments and condominiums face the ocean.
+Again, you'll notice that most are vacation rentals.

 This route is popular with bicyclists, joggers, and skaters as well as pedestrians, so keep to the right and give the others enough room.

 Turn right on Zanzibar Court.
 (The court names are approximately alphabetical, so you will find Zanzibar immediately after York.)
 The walkway brings you out to Mission Boulevard, just across from the Catamaran Hotel.
 Turn left, and soon you will be at the intersection of Mission Boulevard and Pacific Beach Drive.
 Cross Mission Boulevard, and walk a few blocks down Pacific Beach Drive, back to your starting point.